reab5555/Alzheimer-Prediction/README.md

 ### How to Run

-1. Ensure the data file `alzheimers_disease_data.csv` is in the correct path as specified in the `data_preprocessing.py` script.
+1. Ensure the data file `alzheimers_dataset.csv` is in the correct path as specified in the `data_preprocessing.py` script.

 2. Run the main script:
     ```bash